Area of Law: Criminal Law

 What is considered impaired driving?

-You do not have to exceed the legal blood alcohol limit to be charged with impaired driving.
-The only requirement for a charge of impaired driving is that your ability to drive was affected by alcohol or drugs, regardless of how much or how little was actually consumed.
+A driver does not have to exceed the legal blood-alcohol, or blood-drug limit to be charged with impaired driving.
+The only requirement for a charge of impaired driving is that your ability to drive was affected to any degree, by alcohol or drugs, regardless of how much or how little was actually consumed.

 How the police assess whether you are impaired

 Under the law, the police have the right to stop vehicles and ask drivers if they have consumed alcohol or drugs.
 Although you are not required to answer such questions, it is generally best to avoid becoming hostile with the police.
 You are required to provide the police with your driver’s licence, car ownership, and insurance papers.